luthilab/IntanLuthiLab/README.md

 **Ypnos_ForRefPerm_CloseLoop**

 Used for recording data and automatic detection of the three vigilent states (NREMS, REMS, Wakefulness) using the EMG and EEG signals.
+This version is related to the https://www.biorxiv.org/content/10.1101/2023.05.20.541586v1 paper (Figure 3).

 **Example of an analysis**